maxim5/hyper-engine/README.rst

 =====

 *Hyper-Engine* is a toolbox for `model selection and hyper-parameters tuning <https://en.wikipedia.org/wiki/Hyperparameter_optimization>`__.
-It aims to provide most state-of-the-art techniques via intuitive interface and with minimum dependencies.
+It aims to provide most state-of-the-art techniques via intuitive API and with minimum dependencies.

 Installation
 ============